0somesh/Shop-kart/README.md

 # Shop Kart - a simple eCommerce app

-In this project showcase various features commonly found in e-commerce platforms, including a homepage, product listing page, cart functionality, and user-authenticated pages like account and wishlist.
+In this project showcase various features commonly found in e-commerce platforms, including a homepage, product listing page, cart functionality, and user-authenticated pages like account & wishlist.

 ## Technologies Used